-This is something we have to do many times each year, and it’s never fun for anyone.
-This Western Diamondback Rattlesnake was found by a home owner in the East Valley sitting in one spot, and reportedly not moving for a few days.
+This Western Diamondback Rattlesnake was found by a homeowner in the East Valley sitting in one spot, and reportedly not moving for a few days.
 Brandon went out to check it out, and here’s what he found: a snake tangled in bird netting, still alive, but doomed without intervention.

 Brandon brought it to our facility in North Phoenix, net and all, for the careful and dangerous work of getting it cut out of the net.
 While being cut out of the rest of the fence, the snake got further tangled.
 The nylon netting was cutting into the body skin, and all around the head, mouth, and neck.